galyverasi/Five_Green_Thumbs/README.md

 | DELETE | `/profile` | deletes a saved restaurant |

 #### API
+____
-* Documenu is an API providing access to a database of over US 600,000 restaurants and their menus
+Documenu is an API providing access to a database of over US 600,000 restaurants and their menus

+API call
 ```
 https://api.documenu.com/v2/restaurants/search/fields?cuisine=vegan, vegetarian&zip_code=80246
 ```